junhao-code/mobile-system-design/README.md

     - cons:
       - the notification can be delayed for as long as the polling time interval.
       - additional overhead due to TLS Handshake and HTTP-headers
+      - could impact battery usage
   - **long polling**:
+     - client make requests to the backend, and depending on whether there's available data to be returned, the connection will stay open b/w client and server for as long as possible, until a response is ready or a timeout threshold is reached.
+Upon receiving the response from server, client could immediately initiate a new long-poll request or after a pause
      - pros:
+       - compatible with and supported by every environment and every browser
        - instant notification (no additional delay).
      - cons:
        - more complex and requires more server-side resources.
-       - keeps a persistent connection until the server replies.
+       - keeps a persistent connection until the server replies which could impace battery usage
 - **Server-Sent Events**
 Allows the client to stream events over an HTTP connection without polling.
+Can be considered as a one-way publish-subscribe model
   - pros:
     - real-time traffic using a single connection.
+    - built-in support for reconnection
   - cons:
     - keeps a persistent connection.
+    - doesn't support binary data
+    - limited open connections allowed
 - **Web-Sockets**:
-Provide a bi-directional communication between client and server.
+provides a full-duplex communication channels over a single TCP connection.
+Active connection established b/w backend and client, backend is responsible for pushing resources / responses back to client whenever there's new data.
+During this time, client could also make new requests to server for new data which makes it a bidirectional communication channel
   - pros:
     - can transmit both binary and text data.
+    - offers bi-directional communication in realtime, low latency
+    - less request overhead (no headers sent after the connection is established)
   - cons:
     - more complex to set-up compared to Polling/SSE.
-    - keeps a persistent connection.
+    - keeps a persistent connection which could consume a large amount of server resources

 The interviewer would expect you to **pick a concrete approach** most suitable for the design task at hand.
 One possible solution for the "Design Twitter Feed" question could be using a combination of SSE (a primary channel of receiving real-time updates on "likes") with Push Notifications (sent if the client does not have an active connection to the backend).